 The celebration of Labor Day has evolved over the years.
 It was originally concentrated in the more industrialized areas of the country and featured parades and fiery speeches extolling the virtues of the working “man”.
 (Remember, most of the labor force was male).

 Now, Labor Day is more about backyard bar-b-ques, retail sales and marks the unofficial end of summer.
-It is “just” another three-day weekend.
+It seem to be “just” another three-day weekend.

-At its roots, Labor Day is set aside to salute the hard-working men and women who have helped build this country.
+At its roots, Labor Day is set aside to salute the hard-working individuals who have helped build this country.
 It is a day to celebrate what we spend a good chunk of our lives doing.
 It is also something most of us take for granted.

 Below, we’ve shared a special video featuring Kia Law – a General Manager at one of our retail stores who got a second chance at having a career at Goodwill.
 Her story of success is an inspirational example of why we continue to observe this revolutionary holiday.
 Goodwill of Greater Washington celebrates this day with you and is also proud to celebrate our mission of transforming lives and communities through the power of education and employment.
 Enjoy your holiday!